-From helping Native Americans draft wills, stay in their homes, and navigate the court system, four UC Hastings law students will spend this summer assisting indigenous tribes in California with legal matters.
+From helping Native Americans draft wills, stay in their homes, and navigate the court system, four UC Law SF law students will spend this summer assisting indigenous tribes in California with legal matters.

 Besides giving students valuable experiential learning, the summer fellowships are part of ongoing restorative justice efforts launched under Dean Faigman, which began after he learned about the involvement of Serranus Hastings, the law school’s founder and namesake, in atrocities committed against indigenous people in the 1850s.